fiasinstitute/electric-book/wells/text/xx2.md

+---
+title: The resumption of metaphysical enquiry
+---
 #### The resumption of metaphysical enquiry

 It seems to me that the Greek mind up to the disaster of the Macedonian